 II.
 What do you have?

 By those two questions, this woman was made to see the size of her need and the smallness of her own resources.
 She needed everything and she had very little.
 She needed much, but she could not possibly meet her own needs.
-Often God will use the trials, heartaches, and burdens of life to bring us to the place where we can honestly see our need and our own inability to meet it.
+Often God will use the trials, heartaches, and burdens of life to bring us to the place where we can honestly see our needs and our own inability to meet them.

 Think about it, as long as we think we can handle things, why should we look to the Lord?
 If we have all the answers, why should we turn to Him with our questions?
 But, when we stop and honestly answer those two questions, we will realize that we need more than we will ever be able to supply by ourselves.
 God does this to erase our faith.
 He isn’t trying to erase our faith in Him; He is trying to erase our faith in ourselves.
 As long as we think we can, He won’t!